Prime Video: The 38 Best TV Shows to Watch

 The Boys Presents: Diabolical (2022—)

-This superhero anthology includes eight shorts penned by master comedians like Seth Rogan, Andy Samberg, Justin Roiland and Ilana Glazer.
-A spin-off of Prime Video's hit live-action show, The Boys, Diabolical takes an animated approach to its super-powered (and adults-only) adventures.
+This superhero anthology includes eight shorts penned by comedians like Seth Rogan, Andy Samberg, Justin Roiland and Ilana Glazer.
+A spinoff from Prime Video's hit live-action show The Boys, Diabolical takes an animated approach to its superpowered (and adult-oriented) adventures.
 Different animation styles are on display, and The Boys' typical themes of over-the-top violence and social commentary are there.
-Add this one into your TV arsenal before The Boys returns June 3.
+Add this one to your viewing history before The Boys returns June 3.

 Invincible (2021—)